hivesolutions/scudum/doc/fun.md

 # Fun Stuff

-Random set of fun scripts to enjoy the Scudum experience.
+Random set of fun scripts to enjoy the Scudum experience as explore it.

 ## IPerf